hfcintergalactic/ApplicationDevelopmentInPython/assignments/set2.md

 Description
 -----------

-This week we will work on the basic application structure of our calculator.
+For this set, we will work on the basic application structure of our calculator.
 As should be known, the application that will be developed throughout this course is a text-based (that is, command-line) calculator which will feature several functions.
 Roughly, the implementation of the calculator can be represented by the logic and blocks depicted in the figure below.

 ![Overview](../docs/img/overview_calculator.png "Overview")